jervisfm/JenkinsTraub/README.md

 ============
 This project contains code that provides an implementation of the Jenkin-Traub Algorithm.

-This algorithm is a faster than Newton method (which has order 2 AKA quadratic convergence) for finding the roots of polynomials.
+This algorithm is a faster than Newton method (which has order 2, i.e. quadratic, convergence) for finding the roots of polynomials.
 It can handle complex coefficients and roots and does not suffer from stability issues.

 For an overview of the algorithm, the [Wikipedia article on the algorithm](https://en.wikipedia.org/wiki/Jenkins–Traub_algorithm) is a good starting point.
-More complete details can be found in the [original Paper](http://link.springer.com/article/10.1007%2FBF02163334)  published by Jenkins and Traub in 1970.
+More complete details can be found in the [original Paper](http://link.springer.com/article/10.1007%2FBF02163334) written by Jenkins and Traub in 1968 and published in 1970.

 How to Run